Our ongoing marketing partnerships have one goal:

 - Running content experiments to see what resonates with your audience

 Their value is immeasurable.
 Whenever we are at a loss with an issue with our website, locked out of an account, can’t get something to look right in MailChimp, want to start a podcast stream, improve our site searchability, set up a Facebook pixel – it doesn’t matter what the task is – Wired Impact always comes through and finds a way to help us meet our goals … And even when we don’t ask, they always have ideas of their own on how to improve our site and be helpful in ways we didn’t even imagine!

 Digital Communications Specialist, Jewish Federation of St. Louis

 So How Much Does It Cost?

-Our ongoing marketing engagements start at $1,000 per month and scale up from there depending on the role you’d like us to play in your nonprofit’s marketing efforts.
-As is often the case with custom approaches, it’s hard to give a fixed price without knowing more about your organization and what you’re looking to achieve.
+Our ongoing marketing engagements start at 20 hours/month and $115/hour ($2,300/month) and scale up based on the role you’d like us to play in your nonprofit’s marketing efforts.
+As engagements grow, the hourly rate drops.

 Frequently Asked Questions

 Have questions?
 Get answers to some of the more common ones we hear from other nonprofit marketers.

 What types of organizations are a good fit?

 Our strongest partnerships are with organizations who value marketing as a way to move their mission forward, but who don’t have time or expertise to execute a cohesive marketing plan on their own.
 Our process also includes regular calls with a dedicated project manager, so it’s helpful to have one point person on your team with the authority to make decisions that can move initiatives forward on schedule.